 An important cleaning agent in Roman times was ammonia.
 Human urine was a good source of ammonia so it was collected from public restrooms.
 Others would sell their urine to laundry businesses with the exception of the poor.
 They did not have pots to transport and sell their urine.
 Hence the term, ”they’re so poor, they don’t have a pot to piss in.”

 Most women that work in lavanderias are extremely hard working.
 At times you will have something go missing, it is just part of the process.
 Then, your missing item will show up a week or two later.
-If I find things that are not mine, I will return them on my next visit.
+If I find things that are not mine, I will return them on my next visit to the laundry in Mérida.
 Typically, each person’s laundry is washed all together.
 However, if it is a small load, it may be combined for efficiency.

 Ok, I know what you’re thinking . . .